 “Hennegan’s Henry is an adventure story for today… this will surely exorcise the ghost of schoolroom Shakespeare for good.
 Theatre at its best.
 Cry God for Harry, Shakespeare and Nick Hennegan” Birmingham Evening Mail

 “A tremendous story… a truly superb theatrical experience – highly recommended.”
-Edinburgh Fringe News
+The List - Edinburgh

 Maverick is a not-for-profit company launched by the Lord Mayor of Birmingham in 1994 with a mission to increase access to the performing arts.